SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Skill Minimum (4)
-The character can select three related skills unaffected by any other sort of Special Ability and the character will always gain a minimum total of 3 times the number before the “D,” even if she rolls a Critical Failure.
+The character can select three related skills unaffected by any other sort of Special Ability and the character will always gain a minimum total of 3 times the number before the "D," even if she rolls a Critical Failure.

 Transmutation (5)